NaLeum/React_For_Beginners/README.md

 # Nomflix

-Learing React and ES6 by building a Movie Discovery App.
+Learing React and ES6 by building a Movie Discovery App

 # Preview: